cauafsantosdev/itec-watcher/README.md

 # Scientific Initiation Opportunities Monitor - iTec FURG

-This project is an automation tool (web scraper) developed to daily monitor the call for proposals page of iTec (Center for Entrepreneurship and Innovation at FURG).
-The primary objective is to identify new Scientific Initiation (IC) scholarship opportunities as soon as they are published, ensuring a competitive advantage in the application process.
+This project is an automation tool (web scraper) developed to daily monitor the call for proposals page of iTec-FURG.
+The primary objective is to identify new Scientific Initiation (IC) scholarship opportunities as soon as they are published.

 ---